 In order to receive information and advice, your relative should contact the UNHCR office in the country where he or she is currently staying and explain what he or she would like help with.

 Please visit UNHCR’s global webpage and browse for the country in which your relative would like to contact UNHCR.
 On that page, you will find the contact information for UNHCR in the country.

 If your relative is your spouse or cohabitant, or an unmarried child under 18 years of age, he/she/they can apply for family reunification.
 (Children over 18 years can apply for family reunification but it is more difficult to have the application accepted as the policy concerning family reunification is quite strict).

 An application for family reunification must be initiated by the relative through a diplomatic representation abroad (An embassy, or in some instances, a consulate).
 It is then the Asylum/Migration authority of the country the person has applied to, that decides on applications for family reunification.

-To obtain more information regarding the criteria and procedure for family reunification in the Northern European countries, please visit the websites of the respective Asylum/Migration Authorities (select relevant country below).
+To obtain more information regarding the criteria and procedure for family reunification in the Nordic and Baltic countries, please visit the websites of the respective Asylum/Migration Authorities (select relevant country below).

 Finnish Immigration Service (Migri)